What is Event Sourcing?

 Updates

-Currently, most systems are not using the Event Sourcing tool which can be particularly difficult when the users and non-users interact.
+Currently, most systems are not using an event sourcing system, which can be particularly difficult when the users and non-users interact.
 Usually, the correspondence between the two systems becomes difficult as an event sourcing application when attempting to send modifier messages to other systems as well as receiving queries.
 The primary advantage of replaying events at will is largely negated when events send messages to external systems.
-In these cases, the messages can have a tendency to fail because the external system can't distinguish between a real event and a replay.
+In these cases, the messages can have a tendency to fail because the external system can’t distinguish between a real event and a replay.
 In order to conduct a solution to this issue, the developer must undergo the task of wrapping the external systems within a gateway, which is typically a good idea in any case.
-However, this gateway must be more sophisticated than usual because it must deal with the event-sourcing system's replay processing.
+However, this gateway must be more sophisticated than usual because it must deal with the event-sourcing system’s replay processing.

 The application can usually deal with rebuilds and temporal queries by simply disabling the gateway during replay processing.
 However, it must do this in a way that doesn’t require changes to the domain logic.
 For example, the domain logic should always call gateway methods, even if it isn’t processing a replay.
 The gateway can then handle the distinction between real events and replays by referring to the event processor to determine which type of events before calling a method in an external system.
 External updates become even more complicated in the case of retroactive events.